tanhakabir/WW84-Python-Lessons/index.md

 ---

 ## Decode a Secret Message
 There’s a secret message that needs a code cracker to find the truth.
 Learn how to crack a code that reveals an easter egg location from WONDER WOMAN 1984, coming to theaters.
 Get a glimpse into the popular Python programming language with this introductory lesson that requires no prior background.
-For the best experience, download Visual Studio Code.

 ###  [Let's decode >](site/secret_message.md)